aurbac/workshop-aws-core-services/README.md

-# Immersion Day Core Services
+# Workshop - AWS Core Services

 Hello, this is a self-paced workshop designed to explore the AWS Core Services.